LesFerch/WinSetView/README.md

 The Explorer limit for the quick-pick menu is 21 items, so WinSetView will not allow you to select more than 21 items in this column.

 If you click the **✓** column heading button, it will prompt with an option to clear all selections in the column.
 This will also clear all selections in the *Display in Details View* column because it's not possible for a property to be a Details view column heading and not be in the quick-pick menu.

-## Folder Types

-In Windows, there are five major folder types that most users are familiar with:

-**General Items\
-Documents\
-Pictures\
-Music\
-Videos**

-Any folder (or tree of folders) can be set to one of these folder types using Explorer's **Customize this folder...** menu and the view settings for a particular folder type can be updated from the currently viewed folder by using Explorer's **Apply to Folders** button.
-More information on these options is in the *Background* section later in this document.

-In the Windows 10 *FolderTypes* registry key, there are actually **56** different folder types, of which **38** have view and column heading settings that can be edited by WinSetView.
-Ten of these folder types do not appear to affect anything useful or visible in Explorer, leaving **28** folder types that are shown in WinSetView.

-Note: The file **FolderTypes.txt** file contains the list of all 38 of the editable folder types, but I have commented out 10 of those.
-If you see a reason why one or more of the commented out entries should be enabled for editing in WinSetView, please let me know.

-Here are some more details about the folder types available to edit in WinSetView:

-**Downloads**

-As of Windows 10 1903, the **Downloads** folder is its own folder type.
-This is a good thing, but the default setting of *group by date* has been a source of frustration for many users.
-Although WinSetView will let you change this default, it was always in the user's control to turn it off for the Downloads folder type.
-More details on this can be found in the *Background* section below.

-You can leave *Inherit* checked and just let *Downloads* use your Global settings, or uncheck Inherit and select specific settings for this folder type.
-Be assured, either way, if you set *Group by* to *(None)* you will never see grouping in this folder again.

-**General Items**

-This is the folder type that applies to most folders on your computer's storage devices.
-It's also known as the *Generic* folder type.
-You will probably want to leave *Inherit* checked for this folder type to have it use your Global settings.

-**Documents**

-This folder type is for document files, such as Word and Excel files.
-For most users using the Global settings for documents works fine, but some users may want to uncheck *Inherit* on this folder type and add headings such as *Authors* or *Owner*.

-**Music**

-This folder type is for music files, such as MP3s.
-Therefore, you may want to enable headings such as *Rating*, *Bit rate*, *Length*, *Contributing Artists*, and *Genre*.

-**Pictures**

-This folder type is for pictures, such as JPGs.
-Many users like to set *Pictures* folders to a more visual display, such as large icons or add columns such as *Dimensions* to Details view.
-Uncheck *Inherit* if you want to set Pictures differently than your Global settings.
-If you want to have icons for Pictures folders in Explorer, but want List or Details view when opening or saving files in graphics programs, be sure to go to the *Options* menu to set the view for Open and Save dialogs.

-**Videos**

-This folder type is for videos, such as MP4s and MKVs.
-The comments for the Pictures folder type also apply to the Videos folder type.

-**Contacts**

-This folder can be found when you browse to your user folder in Windows.
-If you use *Windows Contacts*, your contacts will be shown here.
-A Details view with column headings such as *E-mail address*, *Cell phone*, *Home address*, etc. would make sense for this folder type.
-If you don't use Windows Contacts, you can safely leave this folder type to use your Global settings.

-**Library folder types**

-Under each folder type listed above, there is a corresponding *Libary* folder type.
-This controls the view you see when the folder is accessed via *Libraries*.

-**OneDrive folder types**

-Under each folder type listed above, except Contacts, there is a corresponding *OneDrive* folder type.
-This controls the view you see for folders on Microsoft OneDrive.

-**Search Results folder types**

-Under each folder type listed above, there is a corresponding *Search Results* folder type.
-This controls the view you see after doing a search.
-This is where a property, such as *Folder Path*, is useful to show the path of any found item.

-Note: Each of the folder type groups above (e.g. *Pictures*) is a family in WinSetView with the first member being the parent of the others.
-Therefore, for example, if you uncheck *Inherit* for the *Music* folder type and then edit its column headings, those settings will be inherited by all of the other *Music* folder types, as long as they have Inherit checked.

-**Quick access**

-This folder type controls the view you see when clicking on the *Quick access* item in Explorer's left navigation pane.
-This folder type is also known as the *Home Folder*.

-**User Files**

-This folder type controls the view you see for your user folder (e.g. C:\\Users\\SomeUser).

-**User Files Search Results**

-This folder type controls the view of results you see when you *search* your user folder.

-**Searches**

-This folder type controls the view you see for the *Searches* item within your user folder.

 ## Column Headings (Properties)